 There are several services that may be available to your family post-adoption.
 Services can include support groups, social activities, camps, medical resources including therapy, as well as cultural activities.

 The Chicago immigration legal team at Scott D. Pollock & Associates, P.C. is here to answer any questions you have about Immigrant Visas and gaining US citizenship for adopted children.
-Contact a member of our team today at 312.444.1940.
+Contact an international adoption attorney of our team today at 312.444.1940.